Harvard station: Current station

 Harvard Square was planned to be the terminus of a spur of the Urban Ring Project, a circumferential bus rapid transit line.
 Under draft plans released in 2008, northbound buses would have crossed the Anderson Memorial Bridge and entered the bus tunnel via Eliot Street, Bennett Street, and Bennett Alley.
 Southbound buses would have started at the Dawes Island bus stop, then proceeded on the surface on Eliot Street and JFK Street back to the bridge.
 The project was cancelled in 2010 due to high cost.

 The MBTA agreed to build a new elevator at the south end of the upper busway at Eliot Square, and to replace the Harvard Square elevator, as part of the 2006 settlement of Joanne Daniels-Finegold, et al. v.
 MBTA.
 Construction of the Eliot Square elevator began in mid-2010.
 The $4.1 million project, which provided redundant elevator access to the station, was completed in January 2012.
 The main elevator in Harvard Square was closed in 2018 for an 18-month replacement with a larger glass elevator.
 The new elevator, which has copper sheeting on the kiosk, opened on October 31, 2019.

-A project to make repairs to the deteriorated pavement, replace the trolleybus wire, replace lighting, improve wayfinding, and add automatic doors to the main station area is taking place in 2019 and 2020.
+A project to make repairs to the deteriorated pavement, replace the trolleybus wire, replace lighting, improve wayfinding, and add automatic doors to the main station took place in 2019 and 2020.
 On June 23, 2019, the upper busway was temporarily closed; most buses used the lower busway for boarding and surface stops for alighting, while routes 71 and 73 ran on the surface only.
 The upper busway reopened and the lower busway closed on October 21.
 The lower busway reopened on November 22, with the upper busway again closed until December 21.
 Additional closures of the lower busway took place from March 31 to May 2 and June 21 to December 21, 2020, as decreased ridership during the coronavirus pandemic allowed for faster construction.
 The upper busway was again closed from June 20 to July 29, 2021, with the lower busway then closed until August 29.
-Improvements to wayfinding signage and lighting in the station began in 2020 but were suspended during the COVID-19 pandemic.
 Trolleybus service ended on March 13, 2022, with routes 71 and 73 rerouted to board in the upper busway.

+Harvard was one of the ten high-ridership subway stations planned to receive new wayfinding signage, lighting, and other station improvements in 2019.
+Six of the stations were completed in 2019 and 2020, and designs were completed for Harvard and three others.
+Construction began at Harvard in early 2020, but was suspended due to the COVID-19 pandemic and was not resumed due to a lack of available funding.